meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 ## DATA

-The compressed paired end reads (R1.fastq.gz and R2.fastq.gz) are placed in a directory identified by the name of the corresponding amplicon: "AC" for example.
+The paired end reads (R1 and R2) are placed in a directory identified by the name of the corresponding amplicon: "AC" for example.
 These directories ("AC", "FO", etc.) are placed in "reads" directory.

 	*******************************